 Speedplay's pedals reverse the normal arrangement, so the clip mechanism is bolted to your shoes and the pedals act as the cleat.

-Bike fitters love Speedplays as they have far more adjustment than any other pedal, allowing anything between 10–15° of float as well as plenty of fore/aft and lateral adjustment.
+Bike fitters love Speedplays as they have far more adjustment than any other pedal, allowing anything between 10–15 degrees of float, as well as plenty of fore/aft and lateral adjustment.

-If aero concerns tickle your pickle, these Speedplay pedals are reputedly the most slippery through the air, especially if you pair the Zero Aero model and its golf ball-like dimples with the company's Walkable Cleat covers .
+If you have aero concerns, these Speedplay pedals are reputedly the most slippery through the air, especially if you pair the Zero Aero model and its golf-ball-like dimples with the company's Walkable Cleat covers .

-The pedals run on needle bearings, which we've found to require some maintenance in the long run.
+The pedals run on needle bearings, which might need some maintenance in the long run.
 When used on three-hole shoes, the pedals have a stack height of 11.5mm.

 Time Xpresso 15